 Social Media Manager

-Swan Yue is a third year Creative writing undergrad at Concordia University, who loves to write surreal narratives.
-Being an avid lover of all things related to games, they believe that stories can be found anywhere and everywhere, and they are concentrated on finding them wherever they are.
+Swan Yue is a fourth year Creative Writing undergrad at Concordia University who loves to write surreal narratives.
+Being an avid lover of all things related to games, they believe that stories can be found anywhere, and they are concentrated on finding them wherever they are.